kristithrasher/Final_Project/README.md

   * Can a machine learning model help in predicting and/or improving the speed dating process?
   * Output is Match or No Match based on input data from speed dating experiement.

-# Team Roles

-#### Segment 1
-- Gajardoni, Ana: Triangle Role: Created mockup Database including the ERD and explanation of how it is integrated into database.
-- Thraher, Kristi: Square Role: Mockup of Machine Learning Model, including which model we choose and why along with the ReadMe file.
-- Gonzalez, David: Square Role/Triangle: Set up of Repository and Branches, Read in data and created output labels.

-#### Segment 2
-- Gajardoni, Ana: Circle Role: Transform the mockup database into a full database that integrates with your work.
-- Thraher, Kristi: Square Role: Refine the machine learning model you'll be using (train and test).
-- Gonzalez, David: Circle/X Role: Continue with analysis and create visuals to acoompany the data story.
-Begin Outline of dashboard.

-#### Segment 3
-- Gajardoni, Ana: Square Role: Complete peer reviews on the code.
-- Thraher, Kristi: Triangle Role: Create a presentation to share with your class.
-- Gonzalez, David: Circle Role: Create a dashboard to display your findings.

 ### Technologies:
 * Application development: